Alfresco/alfresco-ng2-components/ng2-components/ng2-activiti-form/docs/stencils.md

 ### Mapping template with component class

-In order to map **form runtime template** with the corresponding component class you will need registering both parts with `adf.registerComponent(identifier, class)` api:
+In order to map **form runtime template** with the corresponding component class you will need to register both parts with `adf.registerComponent(identifier, class)` api:

 ```js
 if (adf) {